 Steam Beer – First originated in California when German immigrants found a way to make bottom fermented yeast work at top fermenting yeast temperatures.
 Anchor Brewing Company is the original Steam beer and therefore holds the rights to the name; however it’s pretty much used as a collective term for other producers who also use the name Californian Common

 Trappist - A beer brewed within a Trappist monastery by the monks.
-Only 8 breweries (6 in Belgium, 1 in Germany and 1 in Holland) can use the "Trappist" badge: Chimay, Orval, Rochefort, Westmalle, Westvleteren, Achel, Koningshoeven and Mariawald.
+Only 10 breweries (6 in Belgium, 2 in the Netherlands, 1 in Austria, and 1 in the USA) can use the "Trappist" badge: Chimay, Orval, Rochefort, Westmalle, Westvleteren, Achel, Koningshoeven (La Trappe), De Kievit (Zundert), Stift Engelszell, and St. Joseph's Abbey (Spencer Brewery)

 Wet Hopping - Also called fresh hopping is the addition of hops that haven’t been dried resulting in a different flavour.